 For United States federal income tax purposes, you will recognize taxable gain or loss on any sale, exchange or other taxable disposition of our ADSs or Class A ordinary shares in an amount equal to the difference between the amount realized for our ADSs or Class A ordinary shares and your tax basis in such ADSs or Class A ordinary shares, both determined in U.S. dollars.
 Subject to the discussion under "-Passive Foreign Investment Company" above, such gain or loss will generally be capital gain or loss.
 Capital gains of non-corporate United States Holders (including individuals) derived with respect to capital assets held for more than one year are eligible for reduced rates of taxation.
 The deductibility of capital losses is subject to limitations.
 Any gain or loss recognized by you will generally be treated as United States source gain or loss.
 However, in the event that we are deemed to be a PRC "resident enterprise" under the PRC tax law and PRC tax is imposed on any gain from the sale, exchange or other taxable disposition of our ADSs or Class A ordinary shares, a United States Holder eligible for the benefits of the Treaty may be able to elect to treat such gain as PRC-source income.
-If you are not eligible for the benefits of the Treaty or if you fail to make the election to treat any gain as PRC-source income, then you generally would not be able to use a foreign tax credit for any PRC tax imposed on the disposition of our ADSs or Class A ordinary shares unless such credit Regulations, if you do not claim the benefits of the Treaty, any such PRC tax would generally not be a foreign income tax eligible for a foreign tax credit (regardless of any other income that you may have that is derived from foreign sources).
+If you are not eligible for the benefits of the Treaty or if you fail to make the election to treat any gain as PRCsource income, then you generally would not be able to use a foreign tax credit for any PRC tax imposed on the disposition of our ADSs or Class A ordinary shares unless such credit can be applied (subject to applicable limitations) against tax due on other income treated as derived from foreign sources.
+However, pursuant to the Foreign Tax Credit Regulations, if you do not claim the benefits of the Treaty, any such PRC tax would generally not be a foreign income tax eligible for a foreign tax credit (regardless of any other income that you may have that is derived from foreign sources).
 In such case, however, the non-creditable PRC tax may reduce the amount realized on the sale, exchange or other taxable disposition of the ADSs or Class A ordinary shares.
-You are urged to consult your tax advisors regarding the tax consequences any PRC tax imposed on a disposition of our ADSs
+You are urged to consult your tax advisors regarding the tax consequences any PRC tax is imposed on a disposition of our ADSs or Class A ordinary shares, including the availability of the foreign tax credit and the election to treat any gain as PRC-source income, under your particular circumstances.